 An individual starts by connecting pro-actively to contacts from work, school, community, and volunteering.
 The surprising fact is that many LinkedIn users don’t actually do this on a regular basis.
 They wait for an inbound invitation to arrive and then respond.
 Some users end up with a network full of strangers.
 Sending personalized invitations to connect pro-actively is an optimal first action step for community building.

 After connecting, LinkedIn provides many ways for users to build upon and improve those relationships.
 LinkedIn users can warm up their network with notes of congratulations, introductions, recommendations, comments, endorsements, kudos, articles, or posts.
 These tools and features are available in the free version of LinkedIn.
 So why not warm up your connections with friendly digital touches?
+Also, look for some reliable sources to buy LinkedIn likes for building your credibility.

 The opportunity to build a valuable LinkedIn community is there for the taking.
 What is required?
 Just a small daily or weekly time commitment and the belief that your community matters for your own career or the talent acquisition of your organization.
 Are you ready to connect?